GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/09.Breathe-on-Me,-Breath-of-God/docs.md

 ---
+title: |
-title: 679.
-Breathe on Me, Breath of God
+    679. Breathe on Me, Breath of God - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 679.
+Breathe on Me, Breath of God.
+Breathe on me, breath of God, Fill me with life anew, That I may love what Thou dost love, And do what Thou wouldst do.
+    keywords:  |
-    keywords: Church Hymnal, Breathe on Me, Breath of God, Breathe on me, Breath of God,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Breathe on Me, Breath of God, Breathe on me, Breath of God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 679. BREATHE ON ME, BREATH OF GOD
+####  Church Hymnal 1941,

 ```txt
 1.